La Paz revolution: Background

-Development
+Outbreak of the Revolution

 On July 16, in the city of La Paz, as celebrations for the Virgin of Carmen were unfolding, a group of revolutionaries, led by Colonel Pedro Domingo Murillo, and other individuals besieged the city barracks and forced Governor Tadeo Davila and the Bishop of La Paz, Remigio de la Santa y Ortega, to resign.
 On July 16, 1809, a mestizo, Pedro Domingo Murillo, famously said that the Bolivian Revolution was igniting a lamp that nobody would be able to extinguish.
-Many historians agree that to mark the beginning of the independence of South America from Spain.
-Political power went to the local cabildo until the "Junta Tuitiva de los Derechos del Pueblo" ("Junta keeping the Rights of the People"), headed by Murillo, was formed.
+Many historians agree that the beginning of the independence of South America from Spain was.
+Political power went to the local cabildo until the "Junta Tutelar de los Derechos del Pueblo" ("Junta keeping the Rights of the People"), headed by Murillo, was formed.
 On July 27, the junta proclaimed colonial independence.

-José Manuel de Goyeneche, despite suspected of having Carlists sympathies, was called forward to lead royalist forces against the insurgents.
-While many revolutionaries enlisted and marched to Chacaltaya to await enemy troops, a counter-revolution, led by Pedro Indaburo, broiled in the capital.

-La Paz was defended by Murillo, who maintained a military force of approximately 800 men Viceroy José Fernando de Abascal sent troops from Lima to repress the revolt and seized the opportunity to decree the reannexation of Upper Peru to his jurisdiction of Peru.
-Royalists there formed a clear majority, even among those born in America.
-In Lima, in particular, whose wealth and influence had declined since the Bourbon repartitioning of South America, people placed their hopes not in the seemingly-illusory promises of independence but rather in the rewards that could be secured by loyalty to the Spanish Crown.

-Murillo and the other rebel leaders were beheaded, and their heads were exhibited to the people as deterrent.